TodayIR: AGTech Announces Interim Results Ended June 30, 2021

 * The decrease in revenue from lottery games and systems was due to the cessation of the sales of two virtual sports lottery games supplied by the Group, namely, "e-Ball Lottery" and "Lucky Racing", from November 1, 2020 and February 9, 2021 respectively.

-* The loss for the Six-Month Period was approximately HK$43.7 million, representing a decrease of approximately 60.2% over the corresponding period in 2020.
+* The loss for the Six-Month Period was approximately HKUSD43.7 million, representing a decrease of approximately 60.2% over the corresponding period in 2020.

 -END-